 Many financial planners maintain multiple credentials, such as the RFC, CFP, ChFC, CPA, CLU, and CPCU.
 An example of a typical financial consulting career path is to complete the financial planning certificate to obtain your RFC designation, then to establish your own financial consulting business to meet CFP certification experience requirements, and as you build your career, go for your CFP certification.

-Financial planners who will be selling stocks, bonds, mutual funds, insurance, or real estate will need to obtain professional licenses according to regional regulation.
+Financial planners who sell stocks, bonds, mutual funds, insurance or real estate must obtain professional licenses according to regional regulation.